-- A Individual forams became different species as a result of the K-T extinction. - B An increasing number of foram species were able to survive after the K-T extinction. - C Foram species moved from other parts of the world to this location after the K-T extinction. - D Foram species that were thought to have become extinct during the K-T extinction survived.
+- A Individual forams became different species until the time of the K-T extinction. - B The number of foram species decreased steadily until the time of the K-T extinction. - C The surviving foram species diversified to fill the available habitats after the K-T extinction. - D Several foram species moved from other parts of the world to this location after the K-T extinction.